codiga/jetbrains-plugin/README.md

 ## Contact

-If you have any bugreport: support@code-inspector.com
+If you have any bugreport, submit an issue directly on the [GitHub issue tracker](https://github.com/codiga/jetbrains-plugin/issues).